Echoffee/pp-compiler/README.md

 ## Issues
 - [#ba610bd7](https://github.com/Echoffee/pp-compiler/commit/ba610bd799cef48539d7e537eecc1285ef51a5e2)
 - ~~Crashes when dealing with array members (ie v[x])~~
+- Error logs on arrays are not explicit
 - Crashes when dealing with arguments as variables in functions/procedures.

 ## Help and references